howerj/libforth/readme.md

   index into a table of function pointers.
 The interface would take a pointer to the forth object, a pointer to the stack and the stack depth.
 * A few environment variables could be used to specify start up files for the interpreter and user specific startup files.
+* The file access functions need improving, SOURCE-ID needs extending and some Forth words can be reimplemented in terms of the file access functions.
+The bsave and bload can be removed.
+* Add save-core, number, word (or parse), load-core, more-core to the virtual machine.
+* Add loading in a Forth image from a memory structure, this will need to be in a portable Format.
+* Add a C FFI and methods of adding C functions to the interpreter.
+* Error handling could be improved - the latest word definition should be erased if an error occurs before the terminating ';'
+* Make a compiler (a separate program) that targets the Forth virtual machine.
-* For a more complete "To-Do" list see the end of the file [forth.fth][].
+* For a Forth only related "To-Do" list see the end of the file [forth.fth][].
+* SOURCE_ID needs extending with the semantics of File Access Words optional word set in [DPANS94][].

 ### Notes